tokio-rs/website/content/blog/2023-11-23-announcing-axum-0-7-0.md

 ## See the changelog for more

-I encourage you to read the [changelog] to see all the changes and for tips on how to update from 0.6 to 0.7.
+I encourage you to read the [changelog] to see all the changes and for tips on how to upgrade from 0.6 to 0.7.

 Also, please ask questions in [Discord] or [file issues] if you have trouble updating or discover bugs.